top of page

 "An eye-opener for new Bernese Mountain Dog owners; what many breeders don't tell you.
 The breed's ability to survive another 100 years may largely depend not on the breeders or the clubs but on the countless, anonymous puppy buyers looking for a pet, companion, a family friend, a dog with a difference, the Bernese Mountain Dog.
 These puppy buyers, you, have the power of choice, the choice to decide whether breeders who produce puppies en masse to satisfy their greed for a quick return for their efforts are allowed to continue this destructive practice.
 Lets give the Bernese Mountain Dog a good start to the new millennium."

 The Orthopedic Foundation for Animals, OFA, evaluates canine xrays and health test results for health certifications.
 People looking for a puppy should go to the OFA website and select "Tests by Breed" to find out what tests should have been given and passed by the sire and dam of a good litter of Berners puppies.
 Once you have identified the pertinent health tests then select "Search OFA Database."
-At this point, you can use the AKC registration number (e.g. WS63437201) or the official registered name which also includes the kennel name of the breeder.
+At this point, the health of the sire and the dam can be checked using the AKC registration number (e.g. WS63437201) or the registered name to search.
+Click here to see OFA record of our girl Roo.

 Once your dog is in Berner-Garde upload useful health information, photos, and titles for your dog.
 Finally, at the end of a long friendship, upload the date and cause of death of your lost friend.
 If you do these things well then you will be true to your buddy and true to the breed.